 Some parents feel that their families “don’t get the flu”, so they don’t vaccinate.
 It is estimated that 5-20% of adults and 10-40% of children get the flu every year.
 It is also possible that the infection is very mild, so it is not recognized as influenza.
 Some argue that they are ‘healthy’ and thus do not need to be vaccinated.
 Again, nearly half the children who develop complications from influenza were previously healthy.

 Finally, parents may feel that the flu shot ‘just doesn’t work’.
 Like any immunization, protection from the influenza virus is imperfect.
 Strains of the virus circulating in the community and across the globe change from year to year, and even within a season.
 The CDC picks the strains to be included in the seasonal vaccine based on the virus patterns from previous years and predictions for the upcoming season.
-As we experienced last year, sometimes the vaccine is an imperfect match for the virus circulating in a community.
-The most recent reports for this year’s vaccine site a 48% effectiveness rate.
+Sometimes the vaccine is an imperfect match for the virus circulating in a community.
+The most recent reports for this 2017-2018’s vaccine site a 30% effectiveness rate overall, but 59% effectiveness for children under 9.
 While it is possible to contract the flu after receiving the immunization, the illness is typically less severe and shorter in an immunized person.
 This is because there is some cross protection between the vaccine and the circulating strains, even if they are not a ‘perfect match’.
 Additionally, it takes approximately 2 weeks for the vaccine to be effective, so it is possible to contract the flu virus before the vaccine is working.

-Our practice will provide only 1 type of flu vaccine during the 2016-17 season — the intramuscular shot of inactivated influenza vaccine (IIV) (Fluzone™), which is for children 6 months and older.
-A large study came out earlier this year showing ineffectiveness of Flumist at preventing influenza illness over the last 3 years.
-Consequently, we are following the AAP and ACIP recommendations to not use Flumist this year.
+Our practice will provide only 1 type of flu vaccine during the 2017-2018 season — the intramuscular shot of inactivated influenza vaccine (IIV) (Fluzone™), which is for children 6 months and older.
+A large study came out in early 2016 showing ineffectiveness of Flumist at preventing influenza illness over the prior 3 years.
+Consequently, we are following the AAP and ACIP recommendations to not use Flumist again this year.

 The vaccine is given every year because the protection lasts for only about 6 to 12 months and because the strains in the vaccine often change year to year.
 In the first year that your child is vaccinated, he may need two doses if: